openmainframeproject/cobol-programming-course/COBOL Programming Course #2 - Advanced Topics/COBOL Programming Course #2 - Advanced Topics.md

 **Compile, link-edit and run procedure (IGYWCLG)**

-The third and last of the IBM-supplied catalogued procedure is IGYWCLG.
+The third and last of the IBM-supplied catalogued procedures is IGYWCLG.
 In addition to compiling and passing the object module to the binder, it will also run the program.
 The last step which runs the compiled and link-edited program is called GO.

 Just like the other two procedures, you will need to supply a SYSIN DD statement and also a SYSLIB DD statement at the COBOL step if you use copybooks.
 Additionally, if your COBOL program refers to any data set during execution, you will need to specify them in the GO step.
 A valid DDName of up to 8 characters, as specified in the FILE CONTROL paragraph will be needed: